Floyd Ayité

-Floyd Ama Nino Ayité (born 15 December 1988) is a professional footballer who plays as a midfielder for French club Valenciennes and the Togo national team.
-He mainly plays a winger.
+Floyd Ama Nino Ayité (born 15 December 1988) is a former professional footballer who played as a midfielder.
+Born in France, he represented the Togo national team.
 He is Jonathan Ayité's younger brother.

 Club career

 Ayité was born in Bordeaux, and started his career as a footballer for home town Bordeaux.
 Making his debut for the club in 2008.
 Loan spells at Angers and Nancy followed.

 In 2011, Ayité signed for Stade de Reims, where he made 73 league appearances scoring 10 goals.
 He joined SC Bastia in 2014 where he scored five goals in 28 league games in his first season at the club.

-On 1 July 2016, Ayité signed for English Championship club Fulham for an undisclosed fee, signing a three- year contract, with a club option of a further twelve months.
+On 1 July 2016, Ayité signed for English Championship club Fulham for an undisclosed fee, signing a three-year contract, with a club option of a further twelve months.
 He scored his first goals for Fulham when he scored twice in a 4–4 draw with Wolverhampton Wanderers on 10 December 2016.

 On 2 September 2019, he signed a two-year contract with Gençlerbirliği.

 On 4 August 2021, he returned to France and signed a two-year contract with Valenciennes.

 International career

-Despite being born in France, Ayité decide to follow in the footsteps of his older brother Jonathan Ayité and represent Togo, making his debut in 2008.
+Ayité decided to follow in the footsteps of his older brother Jonathan Ayité and represent Togo, making his debut in 2008.
 On 14 November 2009, he scored his first goal for Togo, against Gabon.